 Emerson College awards federal funds based on demonstrated need.
 Graduate students who apply for federal financial assistance must be matriculated, degree-seeking candidates enrolled at least half-time (4 credits per semester).
 Federal regulations specify that federal financial aid recipients must be U.S. citizens, U.S. nationals, or eligible non-citizens.

 The Free Application for Federal Student Aid (FAFSA) and supporting documentation determine the student's financial need, as defined by federal formulas.
-Most students will qualify for a Subsidized Stafford Student Loan.
-Those who do not qualify for the full Subsidized Stafford Loan may be approved for the difference in an Unsubsidized Stafford Loan.
-The combination of the Subsidized and Unsubsidized Loans cannot exceed the student's cost of attendance minus other financial assistance.
+Most students will qualify for a Unsubsidized Direct Student Loan.
+The combination of the Unsubsidized Loans and other financial assistance cannot exceed the student's cost of attendance.

-In addition to direct and indirect costs, Student Financial Services considers a student's status (full-time or part-time) when determining his or her budget.
+In addition to direct and indirect costs, the Office of Financial Aid considers a student's status (full-time or part-time) when determining his or her budget.
 The student's status does not necessarily reflect his or her academic standing; federal and institutional aid policies determine these categories for financial aid purposes.
 Graduate students enrolled in fewer than 8 credits are considered half-time and 8 or more credits are considered full-time.
 Once the status is determined, our office then uses an average budget for each category of students.

 Certain majors require students to enroll in seminar courses to complete their programs.
-If you are enrolled in one of these majors, you must contact Student Financial Services to inform your financial aid officer when you will enroll in these courses.
+If you are enrolled in one of these majors, you must contact the Office of Financial Aid to inform your financial aid officer when you will enroll in these courses.

 Note: To receive aid for January seminar courses, you must enroll at least part-time in the spring semester immediately following.